Drieam/LtiLauncher/README.md

 ```

 This will result in a link on the platform like this:
 `https://<platform_name>.lti-launcher.com/launch/<tool_client_id>?context=xxx.xxx.xxx`.
-If the user clicks this link, the tool wil open in either the current window or a new tab (so not in an iframe) and this is where the launcher kicks in.
+If the user clicks this link, the tool will open in either the current window or a new tab (so not in an iframe) and this is where the launcher kicks in.

 ### Launch flow
-1. The user navigates to the launcher specifying the platform, the tool and optional additional context
+1. The user navigates to the launcher specifying the platform, the tool, and optional additional context

        https://<platform_name>.lti-launcher.com/launch/<tool_client_id>?context=xxx.xxx.xxx